strongloop/strongloop.com2/_posts/2018-04-01-march-milestone.md

 available as a `npm` package `@loopback/docs` which opens up the possibility for versioned docs on loopback.io.

+Now contributors of Loopback 4 can update the documentation along with the code in the same PR in the [loopback-next](https://github.com/strongloop/loopback-next) repository.
+This simplifies the development process for all contributors as documentation and code live under the same repository.

 ### Tutorial

 For those looking to get started with LoopBack 4, we have completely revamped the LoopBack 4